| Prep Time: 10 mins

 2 Tbsp oil (grapeseed, avocado, canola, or olive)

 2 scallions, chopped diagonally

-1 tbsp Piquant Post Salt & 2 Pepper blend
+1 tsp Piquant Post Salt & 2 Pepper blend (plus more to taste)

 1/2 tsp sesame oil